nickbreen/woocommerce-variations/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Light-weight plugin that converts your WooCommerce variations in to radio buttons or table layout.
+Light-weight plugin that displays your WooCommerce variations in a table layout.

 == Description ==